jecicorp/stats-alfresco-on-database/readme.md

 ## Future Plans

-* Authentication based on Alfresco user local account
 * Add support to Postgresql
+* UI "Alfresco Disk Usage"
+    * Print "association name" instead of NodeRef when available
+    * Print date of last update on alfresco
+    * Add row ".." to go on parent folder
+    * Add number of file in folder and tree
-* Add count of files
+    * Link in "Add count of files"
+* New Component
+    * "Alfresco Disk Usage" report as PDF
+    * UI to create and manage local user
     * Add REST interfaces to make javascript UI
+* Authentication based on Alfresco user local account
+* Translation in French and other languages (with your help)
+* Adding Unit Tests and Load Tests

 ## License

    Copyright 2016 [Jeci](http://jeci.fr) - Jérémie Lesage

    Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

       http://www.apache.org/licenses/LICENSE-2.0

 This work may reference software licensed under other open source licenses, please refer to these respective works for more information on license terms.